Aphrodite of Knidos: Original

 The female nude appeared nearly three centuries after the earliest nude male counterparts in Greek sculpture, the kouros; the female kore figures were clothed.
 Previously nudity was a heroic uniform assigned only to men.
 When making the Aphrodite of Knidos, Spivey argues that her iconography can be attributed to Praxiteles creating the statue for the intent of being viewed by male onlookers.
-Overwhelming evidence from aggregations suggests that the Knidian sculpture was meant to evoke male responses of sexuality upon viewing the statue, which were said to have been encouraged by the temple staff.
-The Aphrodite of Knidos established a canon for the proportions of the female nude, and inspired many copies, the best of which is considered to be the Colonna Knidia in the Vatican's Pio-Clementine Museum.
-A Roman copy, it is not thought to match the polished beauty of the original, which was destroyed in a disastrous fire at Constantinople in CE 475.
-According to an account by Pliny the Elder, Praxiteles sculpted both a nude and a draped statue of Aphrodite.
-The city of Kos purchased the draped statue, because they felt the nude version was indecent and reflected poorly on their city, while the city of Knidos purchased the nude statue.
-Pliny claims that it brought fame to Knidos and coins issued there depicting the statue seem to confirm this.
+Overwhelming evidence from the ancient sources suggests that the Knidian sculpture evoked male responses of sexuality upon viewing the statue.
+The Aphrodite of Knidos established a canon for the proportions of the female nude.

-Praxiteles was alleged to have used the courtesan Phryne as a model for the statue, which added to the gossip surrounding its origin.
+According to Athenaeus and the late-antique rhetorician Choricius of Gaza, Praxiteles used the courtesan Phryne as the model for the Aphrodite, though Clement of Alexandria instead names the model as Cratina.
 The statue became so widely known and copied that in a humorous anecdote the goddess Aphrodite herself came to Knidos to see it.
 A lyric epigram of Antipater of Sidon places a hypothetical question on the lips of the goddess herself: